IT21271182/Deep-Learning-Project/README.md

 1. **Recurrent Neural Network (RNN):**

-   - A deep learning model that works well with sequential data by passing information from one step to the next, making it useful for time series predictions like weather forecasting.
+   - A hybrid deep learning model that combines the strengths of both convolutional layers for feature extraction and recurrent layers for handling sequential data, making it effective for tasks like time series predictions and spatial-temporal analysis.

 2. **Long Short-Term Memory (LSTM):**